-ICC Staff coordinated workshops to pursue IPA's alternative proposal.
-While consensus was not reached among stakeholders on all issues related to the IPA's alternative proposal,167 the workshops did result in changes made to Ameren's and ComEd's RFPs issued pursuant to Section 16-111.5B(a)(3) and allowed for the review of bid submissions using hourly energy values.
+ICC Staff coordinated workshops to pursue the IPA's alternative proposal.
+While consensus was not reached among stakeholders on all issues related to the IPA's alternative proposal,174 the workshops did result in changes made to Ameren's and ComEd's RFPs issued pursuant to Section 16-111.5B(a)(3) and allowed for the review of bid submissions using hourly energy values.
 Those changes also reflected consideration of interested stakeholders' comments.

 One contested issue on which consensus was not reached was the appropriate contract length for Section 16-111.5B programs evaluated using hourly load profiles under the IPA's alternative proposal.
 During workshops some parties argued that the nature of programs available, and vendors willing to participate, would be limited by shorter contracts, especially the one-year contracts being offered through the utilities' RFPs seeking programs for the 2016 Plan.
-While the IPA tentatively understands that ComEd and Ameren Illinois will likely be offering contracts up to 3 years in length for Section 16-111.5B programs solicited for inclusion in the 2017 Plan (including peak-hour oriented energy efficiency programs), the Agency would appreciate stakeholder perspective on the appropriate contract length for programs falling under its Section 16-111.5B alternative proposal as part of comments made on this draft Plan.
+While only one-year contracts were offered by the utilities for programs solicited in early 2016, and while longer-term contracts may promote broader participation and offers for new and innovative program types, the IPA tentatively understands that ComEd and Ameren Illinois will be offering contracts up to 3 years in length for Section 16-111.5B programs solicited for inclusion in the 2017 Plan (including peak-hour oriented energy efficiency programs).